desultory/ugrd/readme.md

 ##### Key type definitions

 New key types can defined using the `cryptsetup_key_types` dict.
 At least `key_command` must be specified.
-The name of the key pipe is added to the end of this command:
+The name of the key file is added to the end of this command:

 ```
 [cryptsetup_key_types.gpg]